 Management believes the current political climate may lead to new environmental laws and programs setting reduction for discharges into the environment, which may be costly or not possible for the Corporation to meet, and thereby result in cost, penalties or charges to the Corporation.
-Examples are the New Environmental Penalties regulation in Ontario and European REACH legislation affecting manufacturers and importers of chemical substances and articles to the EU.
+Examples are the New Environmental Penalties regulation in Ontario and global trends in the reduction in use, creation and release of toxic substances..

 In December 2002 the Government of Canada ratified the Kyoto Protocol and it became legally binding on February 16, 2005.
 This protocol calls for Canada to reduce its greenhouse gas emissions to 6 percent below 1990 levels during the period between 2008 and 2012.
 Details of specific requirements relating to the aerospace industry have not been enacted and accordingly the impact of the Kyoto Protocol is unknown.
-In addition, the governments of Canada, the USA and the UK have each put forward clean air acts and related policies that propose reductions of emissions and target deadlines which differ from those outlined in the Kyoto Protocol and, if enacted, may adversely affect our financial condition and results of operations.
+In addition, the governments of Canada, the USA and the UK have each put forward clean air acts and related policies that propose reductions of emissions and target deadlines which differ from those outlined in the Kyoto Protocol.
+The Copenhagen Accord in December 2009, a non-binding international agreement on climate change, has resulted in continued uncertainty surrounding the timing and scope of climate change regulations and a continuing patchwork of regulatory initiatives.
+If enacted, these may adversely affect our financial condition and results of operations.